dreamking60/d3-start-to-finish-leanpub/manuscript/24 PRACTICAL Add popup.md

 }
 ```

 In `handleMouseover` we now pass `popupTemplate(d)` into the `.html` method. `popupTemplate` is a function that constructs a string containing HTML code that represents the popup content.
-We build up the string line by line starting with a heading containing the country name.
-(Remember `.popupData` was added to the layout object items in the previous step.)
-A helper function `getPopupEntry` constructs a single line that displays the indicator name and value.
-If the value is Nan (which means it was missing from the CSV file) the indicator is omitted.
+We build up the string line by line starting with a heading containing the country name. (`.popupData` was added to the layout object items in the previous step.)
+A helper function `getPopupEntry` constructs a single line that displays an indicator name and associated value.
+If the value is NaN (which means it was missing from the CSV file) the indicator is omitted.

+Save `js/layout.js` and `js/popup.js` and refresh your browser.
+You should now see the energy indicators when you hover over a country:

+{width: 33%}
 ![Popup with all four energy indicators](0ee5f3e76b3d4430bb08d27e2adae4a9.png)

 ## Offset the popup

-Currently the popup appears just below the circle center because this is the center of the group element (which contains the circles **and** the label).
-This obscures most of the country's circles so we’d like it to appear **towards the top** of the circle.
+Currently the popup is positioned in the center of the `<g>` element (which contains the circles and the label).
+Most of the country's circles are obscured so we’d like the popup to appear **towards the top** of the circles.
 We’ll do this by adding a hidden element, placing it where we’d like the popup to appear.
-This element gets passed into the popup’s `.position` method.
+This element will get passed into the popup’s `.position` method.

 We start by adding a new property `popupOffset` to the layout items.
 This specifies where the popup pointer (the triangle underneath the popup) should appear in relation to the circle centers: